HubSpot vs Freshsales for Small Business 2026: Which CRM Actually Delivers ROI?

 | Very competitive pricing across all tiers | Fewer third-party integrations than HubSpot |

-| Freddy AI included from paid tiers | Marketing automation is less powerful |
+| Freddy AI included from paid tiers | Marketing automation isn't as powerful |

-| Built-in phone, SMS, WhatsApp | Lower brand recognition — smaller community |
+| Built-in phone, SMS, WhatsApp | Lower brand recognition, smaller community |

-| Clean, fast UI — easier onboarding | Reporting is less customizable than HubSpot |
+| Clean, intuitive UI — faster onboarding | Reporting is less customizable |

 | Strong Freshworks ecosystem if you need support tools | Free plan limited to 3 users |